laninsky/Phase_hybrid_from_UCES/post-processing/README.md

 for i in `ls --color=never`; do if [ -d $i ]; then printname=`cat $i/RAxML_bestTree.best`; echo $i $printname >> ubertree.tre; fi; done
 ```

 7) Now we are going to use some R code (hybrid_relationships.R) to pull out the relationships of the alleles for each of our samples.
 This assumes you've already installed the library package stringr, data.table and plyr e.g. install.packages("stringr").
-Upload hybrid_relationships.R to the folder with ubertree.tre (the 'phase_genetrees' folder), and make sure a copy of species_assignments is also in this folder (following the code below should copy species_assignments over).
+Upload hybrid_relationships.R to the folder with ubertree.tre (the 'phase_genetrees' folder).

 ```
-cp ../fasta/species_assignments ../phase_genetrees
 Rscript hybrid_relationships.R
 ```

-The program will spit out a summary of relationships across your alleles for the loci.
+The program will spit out a summary of relationships across the alleles for all loci for each sample.
 All going well, there should now be a file in your working directory called "allele_combinations.txt".
-You can examine it and see what combinations of closest relatives for each allele were found across the gene-trees.
-"NSSS" is an abbreviation for "no single sister species" e.g. in this case the hybrid allele was sister to a clade containing multiple taxa.
+You can examine it and see what combinations of closest relatives for each allele were found for each sample at specific loci.
+"NSSS" is an abbreviation for "no single sister species" e.g. in this case the allele was sister to a clade containing multiple taxa. "allele_combinations_sum.txt" has the same information but summarized for each sample.